LPS France

 1. Installation of protection systems adapted to the identified risk level

-1. Regular maintenance and periodic checks, to guarantee effectiveness
+1. Regular maintenance and periodic checks to guarantee efficiency

 1. Monitoring technologies for proactive and anticipatory management